Ayroid/NextFolio/README.md

 ## Live View

-Check out the live version of the portfolio at [ayroid.vercel.app](ayroid.vercel.app).
+Check out the live version of the portfolio at [https://ayroid.vercel.app](https://ayroid.vercel.app).

 ## Features